Do Make Say Think

 Spearin, drummer David Mitchell, and guitarist Ohad Benchetrit had already recorded Microgroove (1997).

-& Yet & Yet (2002), the first album without MacKenzie, sounded at the same time brainy and soothing, but indulged in the method without caring enough for the message, and therefore resulted largely devoid of content.
+& Yet & Yet (2002), the first album without MacKenzie, sounds improvised and unfinished, at the same time brainy and soothing, but indulged in the method without caring enough for the message, and therefore resulted largely devoid of content.
+The ethereal Chinatown easily wins against the crescendo of drums and guitar in End of Music: loud is not more for them.
+They indulge in much more dynamic pieces like the nine-minute Reitschule, but mostly sound meandering.
+Soul and Onward is an interesting experiment of country-rock contaminated with jazz saxophone.
+And the nine-minute Anything for Now rediscovers the poetic melancholy of the first album.

 The much simpler You, You're A History In Rust (Constellation, 2007), featuring even two songs, sounded like a transitional work, standing between their progressive instrumental past and a future of song-oriented concepts.
 The real protagonists of the music were, perhaps, the production details that turn each song into a sonic puzzle.